mahouoji/MobilityChange/ProjectReport.md

 ## Project Description

-In respond to the pandemic, mobility in cities changed drastically under administrative restriction and voluntary behavior change.
-Resent studies [1, 3] quantified state-level or country-level mobility change using mobility statistics.
+In response to the pandemic, mobility in cities changed drastically under administrative restriction and voluntary behavior change.
+Recent studies [1, 3] quantified state-level or country-level mobility change using mobility statistics.
 Within New York City, traffic volume and public transportation usage has dropped, while different neighborhoods may respond differently [2].

 In this project we will use MTA turnstile data, along with other datasets, to analyze the mobility change in terms of subway ridership in different areas of NYC.

 ### Problems

 - How does mobility change over time?
 How does stat-at-home policies affect the trends?
-- Dose mobility change show different patterns in different areas?
+- Does mobility change show different patterns in different areas?
 - How does subway ridership correlate to other matrices such as confirmed cases?

 ### Approaches